excaliburjs/excalibur-pathfinding/readme.md

 };
 ```

-Edges are the relationship betwee Nodes.
+Edges are the relationship between Nodes.
 The are unidirectional, as such they each have a required 'from' an 'to' property that
 designates the direction of the edge.
 Also, an optional 'value' number property exists to assign a weight or distance value to the
 Edge.
-This is very important for shortest path and Disjktra's Algorithm analysis.
+This is very important for shortest path and Dijkstra's Algorithm analysis.
 Tilemaps get imported with a default value of 1 for
 each Edge.

-Whay is a GraphTile?
+What is a GraphTile?

 ```ts
 export type GraphTile = {